MorphCast/ai-sdk-js/examples/twilio-videocall-integration/README.md

 # Video-call use case

-This example shows how to integrate MorphCast SDK with Twilio service for creating a video-call platform with Emotional Mood recognition
+This example shows how to integrate the SDK with Twilio service for creating a video-call platform with Emotional Mood recognition

 ## Usage